swimdrinkfish/opendata/draft-01/README.md

 ## Tools and Libraries

-When implementing against this standard, a variety of tools, libraries, and validators available to assist you:
+When implementing against this standard, a variety of tools, libraries, and validators are available to assist you:

 [http://json-schema.org/implementations.html](http://json-schema.org/implementations.html)